Riparian Vegetation

 As the purpose of collecting data is to observe changes in riparian vegetation, it is important to ensure that the exact same site is used on each occasion monitoring takes place.
 This can be done by either using a GPS unit to ensure accuracy of location or by comparing photographs of landmarks taken on earlier monitoring visits.

 - Determine the boundary of the upper bank area that extends 5 metres back from the cross over point.
-Using the following ranking categories;

 1 being equal to less that 10% cover,